thesharpninjas/Ninja.Sharp.OpenMessagingWrapper/README.md

   - [**RabbitMQ**]

 ## Limitations
-OpenMessagingWrapper allows to use in the same application several message brokers at a time.
+OpenMessagingWrapperWrapper allows to use in the same application several message brokers at a time.
 However
  - you cannot use multiple instances of the same message broker; you can use ArtemisMQ **and** Kafka, but you cannot connect use multiple instances of ArtemisMQ.
  - you cannot use the same topic name twice, even if the topic resides in different message brokers.

 ## Configuration
-OpenMessagingWrapper can be configured manually or via appsettings.json.
-Configuration differs for each message broker, while the subsequent usage will be hidden by OpenMessagingWrapper framework.
+OpenMessagingWrapperWrapper can be configured manually or via appsettings.json.
+Configuration differs for each message broker, while the subsequent usage will be hidden by OpenMessagingWrapperWrapper framework.
 If you're using appsetting.json, then you just need to add configurations under the 'Messaging' tag:

 ``` json